The Hatch Name and the Certification Mark

 The dispute moved through multiple venues — the Trademark Trial and Appeal Board (TTAB), the federal circuit courts, and ultimately the New Mexico state courts.
 The timeline below traces the major milestones.

-The Georgia-based Hatch Chile Company is founded and registers a stylized "HATCH" mark for its canned chile products — despite not sourcing its chile from the Hatch Valley of New Mexico.
+Hatch Chile Company registers a stylized "HATCH" mark for its canned chile products.

 TTAB cancellation filed (No. 92056871)